-The Ed.D. program is a 69-hour post-master's program designed for individuals who will be engaged in upper-level leadership positions in a educational organization.
+The Ed.D. program is a 69-hour post-master's program designed for individuals who will be engaged in upper-level leadership positions in an educational organization.
 Individuals interested in this program should have at least a 3.5 graduate grade point average and hold an earned master's degree.
 Program admissions occur in late March and a cohort of students begin each year in the Fall Term.
 Courses are sequential and may be enrolled in only after admission to the program.
 Contact either the Office of the Graduate Dean or the Doctoral Program Coordinator for further requirements and general information.

-Program of Study & Sequence Credit Hrs.
+Program of Study & Sequence Credit 1 Hrs.

 LPL 700 Leadership Studies 3

-LPL 720 Policy, Planning, and Change
+LPL 720 Policy, Planning, and Change 3 3

-LPL 750 Constitutional Law 3
+LPL 750 Constitutional Law 3 3

-LPL 705 Administrative Theory
+LPL 705 Administrative Theory 3 3

-LPL 725 Decision Making3
+LPL 725 Decision Making 3 3

 LPL 755 Personnel and Liability Issues in Education

-Law3
+Law 3 3

-LPL 710 Curriculum Planning and Evaluation3
+LPL 710 Curriculum Planning and Evaluation 3 3

-LPL 730 Public Policy3
+LPL 730 Public Policy3 3

 LPL 760 Social and Ethical Issues in Educational

-Law3
+Law 3 3

-LPL 715 Fiscal Leadership3
+LPL 715 Fiscal Leadership 3

-LPL 735 Educational Policy3
+LPL 735 Educational Policy

-LPL 775 Statistics and Research
+LPL 775 Statistics and Research 3

-LPL 800 Field Application I3
+LPL 800 Field Application I 3

 Elective I

-LPL 785 Multivariate Analysis3
+LPL 785 Multivariate Analysis 3

-LPL 805 Field Application II3
+LPL 805 Field Application II 3

-LPL 875 Research Dissemination
+LPL 875 Research Dissemination 3

-Elective II
+Elective II 3

-LPL 900 Dissertation3-12
+LPL 900 Dissertation 3-12

 69 semester hours

-The Ph.D is a 78 semester hour program that focuses on preparing adult students to engage in research that addresses issues that occur across the educational spectrum.
-The focuses is on P-12, higher education, and educationally related organizations where practice serves as a research base from which new understandings and theory are developed and established within the educational knowledge base.
-The program is a separate / independent degree track from the Ed.D program.
+The Ph.D is a 78 semester hour program that focuses on preparing adult students to engage in research that addresses issues that occur across the educational spectrum. focuses is on P-12, higher education, and educationally related organizations where practice serves as a research base from which new understandings and theory are developed and established within the educational knowledge base. program is a separate / independent degree track from the Ed.D. program.
 Contact either the Office of the Graduate Dean or the Doctoral Program Coordinator for further requirements and general information.

 Additional course requirements for the Ph.D.
-LPL 900 Dissertation 3-15

-LPL 802 - Field Applications Related to Andragogy

-LTL 802 - Field Applications Related to Andragogy .5

-or

-VI

-LPL 803 - Field Applications of Research 3

-LPL 830 - Advanced Statistical Analysis 3

-LPL 840 - Advanced Qualitative Research 3

-LPL 850 - Legal Research 3

-LPL 860 - Theory and Research in Adult Learning 3

-LPL 870 - Writing for Research Publications 3
+LPL 900 Dissertation or LPL 803 - Field Applications of Research LPL 830 - Advanced Statistical Analysis LPL 840 - Advanced Qualitative Research LPL 850 - Legal Research LPL 860 - Theory and Research in Adult Lear LPL 870 - Writing for Research Publications 3 3 3 rning 3